How to choose and replace a pvc patio roof (with pros and cons)

 When I first moved into this house about 15 years ago, the patio roof that runs off the 2nd main floor was pretty dirty where the panels joined.
 And the roof also leaked.

-The final straw was when a big wind storm ripped one panel off.
+The final straw came when a big wind storm ripped one panel off.
 BINGO!

 It was time.
 Replacing a pvc patio roof was in order pronto.